 The most common basketball injuries can also take a long time to heal – sometimes, these injuries can even be season-enders.
 Frequently seen basketball injuries include:

 If you’re injured while playing basketball, it’s essential to seek medical attention instead of just “playing through it.”
-Sure, it might help you finish out the game – but playing on an injured knee or ankle can cause long-term damage and add to your recovery time.
+Sure, it might help you finish the game – but playing on an injured knee or ankle can cause long-term damage and add to your recovery time.

 When Do Basketball Injuries Happen?